-To select and find a desired PTY perform the following:
+To select and find a desired category perform the following:

-- 1. Press the CAT button to select a category.
-TYPE and a category will appear on the display. - 2.
-Once the desired category is displayed, press one of the SEEK arrows to take you to the category's first station. - To go to another station within that category and the category is displayed, press the CAT button once.
-If the PTY is not displayed, press the CAT button twice to display the category and then to go to another station.
+- 1. Press the CAT button.
+The last selected category will appear on the display. - 2.
+Turn the tune knob to select the category. - Once the desired category is displayed, press either SEEK arrow to take you to a category's station.
+SEEKING CATEGORY will appear on the display. - 4.
+To go to another station within that category, press the CAT button to display the category, then press either SEEK arrow to go to another station.